Curriculum

 Examine the leading causes of foodborne illness, their epidemiology, sources and routes of transmission and strategies for prevention and control across food systems.
 Learn how surveillance for foodborne illnesses is conducted and how results of surveillance and outbreak investigations are used to improve food safety.

-Graduates of the program will have the knowledge and skills needed to identify the causes of occupational related diseases, and how to improve the overall health of working populations.
-Learn more
+Graduates will have the knowledge and skills needed to identify the causes of occupational related diseases, and how to improve the overall health of working populations.
+Learn more.
+(PDF)

 Examine global health from a public health perspective, including analyzing issues around water and air quality, food safety, food security, industrialization and deforestation.

 The Occupational and Environmental Medicine (OEM) residency program is a partnership of the School of Public Health’s Division of Environmental Health Sciences and HealthPartners’ Institute for Education and Research.
+The residency is accredited by the Accreditation Council for Graduate Medical Education (ACGME).
+OEM integrates individual patient care with population health management.
+It encompasses the prevention and management of occupational and environmental illness and injury, with promotion of health and wellness for workers and their families and greater communities.
 OEM produces physicians who improve the health and safety of workers and who are future leaders in the field.

-The Toxicology program teaches students to think analytically about the biochemical mechanisms of toxicity, how toxicology is used to protect human health through laboratory research, and the development of sound environmental policy and regulations.
+The toxicology area of emphasis teaches students to think analytically about the biochemical mechanisms of toxicity, how toxicology is used to protect human health through laboratory research, and the development of sound environmental policy and regulations.

 Advantages of studying regulatory toxicology at UMN?